 All IER courses that are not required for an IE degree.

-One additional IER technical elective or any 300-level or higher ENR, CER, MER, SER courses that are not required for an IE degree.
+One additional IER technical elective or any 200-level or higher ENR, CER, MER, SER courses that are not required for an IE degree.

-Within four to seven years after graduation, industrial engineering alumni are expected to:
+Within four to seven years of graduation, Quinnipiac University industrial engineering program alumni are expected to:

 For detailed admission requirements, including required documents, please visit the Admissions page of this catalog.